Databases & connectors

 Before you export from Flow Migrator

 Review the Analyze screen for Salesforce actions and confirm they show under the Salesforce connector family.
-If Salesforce actions still appear as Other, re-run the analysis after the latest converter update or check whether the source action uses a custom Xtension pattern outside the supported retrieve/query families.
+If Salesforce actions still appear as Other, re-run the analysis after the latest converter update or check whether the source action uses a custom Xtension pattern outside the supported trigger, record, or file families.

 Use Required Settings and Optional Settings as normal, then export only after the SharePoint, email, naming, and unsupported-action settings are final.
 Salesforce connection binding happens during solution import in Power Platform.